GufliMC/TreasureChests/.github/README.md

 ## Usage

-Shift + Left-click on a chest or shulker box.
+Shift + Right-click on a chest or shulker box.
 You need the `treasurechests.setup` permission.
 A gui will open where you can configure the treasure chest.

 ### Modes